Clemapfel/mousetrap/docs/01_installation.md

 + `GLEW`: Loading of OpenGL extensions
 + `SFML`: Audio-playback and Joystick Interface

-We'll also need a C++17-capable compiler, for example those provided by gcc or clang.
+We'll also need a C++17-capable compiler, for example those provided by GCC or clang.

 Installing these dependencies is OS-specific, the following section will provide instructions on how to do so: